minghsu0107/kustomize-manifests/README.md

 - Logging
   - Loki: `http://loki-headless.logging:3100`

-Thanos and Tempo data sources are added by default.
+Thanos and Tempo data sources are added to Grafana by default.
 If you are using different data sources, such as Jaeger for tracing, you can modify [Grafana data sources configuration](monitoring-thanos/configs/grafana-datasources.yaml).

 To obtain correlation between logs and traces, one can use [Loki derived fields](https://grafana.com/docs/grafana/latest/datasources/loki/#derived-fields) to parse traceID from logs and link to the tracing web UI.
 For example, we can link to Jaeger Explore in Grafana: